usabilla/php-docker-template/README.md

 This project adheres to ADRs, a [list can be found here](docs/adr/).

+## Version Support Policy

+Our policy on versions we support [is outlined in ADR0005](docs/adr/0005-define-a-policy-for-supported-versions-and-upgrades.md).

 ## Basic architecture

 All being based on the official images we provide: